To All Our Members

 The fanatical pursuit of breed type to the exclusion of other more important factors (more important to the dog, to his owner, and to his veterinarian) has led to a distinctly unhealthy situation in most breeds.
 Since the majority of breeders within AKC seem to direct their efforts toward the production of a winning exhibition specimen, and since many breeders therefore breed their females to the males that do the most winning at dog shows, a situation has arisen in which continued effort to produce show winners leads consistently to greater and greater exaggerations of "type", that being the factor most susceptible to the off-the-cuff three minute analysis of the breed ring.
 It is an accepted fact that strong incest breeding is the fastest route to this kind of "success".

-The show ring has also been largely responsible for the decline of breed purpose, working ability and
+for the decline of breed purpose, working ability and

 Abandoning Natural Selection